scorpido74/azure-docs.nl-nl/articles/iot-accelerators/iot-accelerators-remote-monitoring-bulk-configuration-update.md

 > * De configuratie implementeren op de apparaten in de apparaatgroep
 > * De implementatie bewaken

-Als u geen Azure-abonnement hebt, maakt u een [gratis account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) voordat u begint.
+Als u nog geen abonnement op Azure hebt, maak dan een [gratis account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) aan voordat u begint.

 <!--
 If this is going to be a tutorial - we need to split this include into two so that we can accommodate the additional prerequisites: